-Whether some of them are useful or not is up to debate by both experts and users.
-So, we are just going to mention some of the latest technologies and you can draw your own conclusions on whether you need some of them or not:
+Whether some are useful is up to debate by experts and users.
+So, we are just going to mention some of the latest technologies, and you can draw your conclusions on whether you need some of them or not:

 - HEPA filters: HEPA is not a material but a sort of rating that stands for High-Efficiency Particulate Air.
-HEPA certified filters can use all sort of materials – but they need to be able to remove at least 99.97% of all particles that have a size of .3 microns and above
+HEPA-certified filters can use all kinds of materials – but they need to remove at least 99.97% of all particles with a size of .3 microns and above.

 - Activated Carbon: Activated Carbon filters are known as one of the best picks as far as filters are concerned and, thus, they are often HEPA certified as well

 - Ozone Generators: Some (Usually pricey) Air Purifiers often come with Ozone Generators.
-Ozone may be extremely useful at fighting certain odors and gasses.
+Ozone may be beneficial in fighting certain odors and gasses.
 But it can also be harmful to your body.
-That’s why health experts recommend we trust ozone cleaning to certified professionals
+That’s why health experts recommend we trust ozone cleaning to certified professionals.

 - Ionizers: Ionizers use an electric charge to attract air particles and remove them from the air.
-However, they can also create ozone which, as we mentioned above, can be harmful to your body.
-But, whether these low ozone levels are enough to cause harm or not is still a controversial topic
+However, they can also create ozone which, as mentioned above, can harm your body.
+But whether these low ozone levels are enough to cause harm or not is still controversial.

 - UV light: Ultraviolet light can be used to kill certain toxic bacteria like mold spores and other organic matter that can prove to be a health hazard.
-This category of air purifiers are often called air sanitizers
+This category of air purifiers is often called air sanitizers.

 - Absorbent Air Purifiers: Absorbent Air Purifiers use a sort of adsorbent material or materials that can collect